-- (5) "United States" means the United States of America including the States thereof and the District of Columbia and its possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands). - (6) Discharge.
-The Issuer shall be discharged by payment or, as the case may be, delivery to, or to the order of, the Clearing System. - (7) References to Principal and Interest.
-References to "principal" shall be deemed to include, as applicable, the Final Redemption Amount of the Notes; the Early Redemption Amount of the Notes[;] [the Obligatory Redemption Amount][;] [the Optional Redemption Amount of the Notes][;] [the Put Redemption Amount] and any premium and any other amounts which may be payable under or in respect of the Notes.
-References to "interest" shall be deemed to include, as applicable, any interest which may be payable under §3 and any Additional Amounts which may be payable under §6.
+- "United States" means the United States of America including the States thereof and the District (4) of Columbia and its possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands). - (5) Discharge.
+The Issuer shall be discharged by payment or, as the case may be, delivery to, or to the order of, the Clearing System.

-&lt;sup>7 The default rate of interest pursuant to §§ 288 para 1, 247 paral of the German Civil Code (BGB) is five percentage points above the basic rate of interest published by the German Central Bank (Deutsche Bundesbank) from time to time.
+7 The default rate of interest pursuant to §§ 288 para 1, 247 para1 of the German Civil Code (BGB) is five percentage points above the basic rate of interest published by the German Central Bank (Deutsche Bundesbank) from time to time.